grafana/google-sheets-datasource/docs/sources/_index.md

 # Google Sheets data source plugin for Grafana

 The Google Sheets data source plugin for Grafana lets you to visualize your Google Spreadsheets in Grafana.
-It uses the Google Sheets API to read the data and allow you to define the query inside the editor to view in a Dashboard panel.
+It uses the Google Sheets API to read the data and allow you to define the query inside the editor to view in a Dashboard panel or Explore.

 {{< docs/play title="Google Sheets data source plugin demo" url="https://play.grafana.org/d/ddkar8yanj56oa/visualizing-google-sheets-data" >}}